 We’ve all heard the old adage, “It’s the thought that counts.”
 This may be true, but careless or improper gift-giving can do your cause or relationship more harm than good.
 Gifts are never a substitute for a caring attitude, good business practices, goodwill or company manners.

 Business gift-giving has come a long way since Harry and David graduated from selling fruit at a roadside stand into mail order back in 1948.
 A lot of products have been introduced, tried, and then discarded as appropriate gifts for business customers and employees.

 Chocolate-covered ants, introduced at the 1963 International Fancy Food Show, are a good example.
 The large tins of popcorn have become so inexpensive and commonplace that companies, in the know, now avoid them.
 The once-popular gifts of alcohol and tobacco-related products are inappropriate unless you are sure they will be appreciated.

 The Christmas holidays is the most popular time for business gift-giving.
 But the true experts know that choosing a time when gifts are least expected, such as Thanksgiving, New Years, or even the middle of summer, has a larger impact.
+A Valentine’s Day gift with a card that says, “We Love Our Customers” will make a bigger impact than a holiday gift that arrives in the midst of a lot of other gifts.
 Being aware of cultural differences avoids offending or sending the wrong message.
 For example, not everyone celebrates Christmas or Halloween.
 International gift-giving has its own set of protocol depending on the individual country.